 (f) the previous licence has been expired for more than 12 months.

-(3) An application for a Firearm Licence or Firearm Collector’s Licence cannot be made in respect of a firearm that, on the day on which the previous licence last expired, was not named and identified in the previous licence.
+(3) An application for a firearm licence or firearm collector’s licence cannot be made in respect of a firearm that, on the day on which the previous licence last expired, was not named and identified in the previous licence.

-(4) An application for an Ammunition Collector’s Licence cannot be made in respect of a quantity of ammunition exceeding the quantity (if any) that, on the day on which the previous licence last expired, was specified in the previous licence.
+(4) An application for an ammunition collector’s licence cannot be made in respect of a quantity of ammunition exceeding the quantity (if any) that, on the day on which the previous licence last expired, was specified in the previous licence.

-(5) An application cannot be made after 90 days after the day on which the Firearms Amendment Regulations (No. 3) 2011 regulation 4 comes into operation.
+(5) An application cannot be made after 90 days after the day on which the Firearms Amendment Regulations (No. 3) 2011 regulation 4 comes into operation 1.